Call to abstract 2026

-All full abstracts submissions will be peer reviewed and evaluated based on originality, technical and/or research content/depth, correctness, relevance to conference, contributions, and readability.
-English and French are the official language of the summit.
+All abstract submissions will be reviewed by a scientific committee and assessed on the basis of originality, technical and/or research content, depth, accuracy, relevance to the theme, contributions and readability.
+English and French are the official languages of the summit.

 Submit

-NPI are effective, personalised and non-invasive prevention or care protocols that are evidence-based, referenced and supervised by qualified professionals’ (NPIS Guidelines, 2024).
-These psychosocial, nutritional and physical practices have been mentioned by health authorities such as the WHO (2003), the European Centre for Disease Prevention and Control (2020) and the European Commission (2022), as well as by numerous scientific and medical societies.
-They improve health, autonomy, survival and quality of life, reduce healthcare expenditure and bring about lasting changes in health behaviour.
+NPI are “effective, personalised and non-invasive prevention or treatment protocols, based on evidence, and referenced and supervised by qualified professionals” (NPIS Guidelines, 2024).
+These psychosocial, nutritional and physical practices have been highlighted by health authorities such as the WHO (2003), the European Centre for Disease Prevention and Control (2020) and the European Commission (2022), as well as by numerous learned societies.
+They improve health, independence, survival and quality of life, reduce healthcare costs and lead to sustainable changes in health behaviour.
 They strengthen prevention and care and complement biomedical treatments thanks to advances in early diagnosis and the systemic effects of chronic diseases.

-However, fake news about health has spread rapidly in recent years, particularly since the Covid-19 pandemic.
-There is therefore an urgent need to provide an international tool enabling patients, professionals and healthcare operators to identify evidence-based NPIs.
-A centralised registry coordinated by the NPIS in partnership with numerous partners will enable labelled, described and codified practices to be shared.
-It will enable better choice, better commitment, better traceability and possible financial coverage.
+However, health-related fake news has spread rapidly in recent years, particularly since the Covid-19 pandemic.
+There is therefore an urgent need to provide an international tool enabling patients, healthcare professionals and healthcare providers to identify evidence-based NMI.
+A centralised register coordinated by the NPIS in partnership with numerous partners will enable the sharing of certified, described and codified practices.
+It will facilitate better choice, greater engagement, improved traceability and potential financial coverage.

 Mathis Brier, France, NPIS